 The First Saturday Tour event culminates in an evening of free Guided Night Sky Telescope Viewing at the Etscorn Observatory on the Campus of NM Tech located in Socorro.
 The night time event begins at dark and lasts two hours, despite weather conditions, no reservations required.

 During the summer, our NRAO students provide tours on selected weekends.
+June 20 - August 8, 2015 the VLA will host Summer Student lead guided tours every Saturday at 11:00 & 1:00!
 No reservations required.

 What You Will See